-As Go Wombat is a software development company, we work extensively with clients from Europe.
-This means it is vital to ensure that all relevant projects we create comply with the GDPR guidelines.
+Go Wombat is an international software development company, but we’ve built countless solutions for clients in Europe.
+Thus far, it has been vital to ensure that all relevant projects we create comply with the GDPR guidelines.

-At Go Wombat, we have a CISO (Chief Information Security Officer) responsible for the software compliance process and is a certified DPO as well.
+At Go Wombat, we have a CISO (Chief Information Security Officer) responsible for the software compliance process, and he is a certified DPO.

-The Data Protection Officer is a specialist in charge of carrying out regular security audits, training employees, and monitoring compliance with the GDPR rules.
+DPO stands for data protection officer, and this is a specialist in charge of carrying out regular security audits, training employees, and monitoring compliance with the GDPR privacy rules.

 The main task of the DPO is to ensure that all sensitive information is protected adequately from unauthorised access.
 Furthermore, if the company violates the process of gathering and processing personal data, the DPO must notify the supervisory authority about it.

-Most projects we create work with personal data since even email is referred to as personal data.
+Most projects we create involve consumer personal data, since even email is referred to as identifiable information.

 Our specialists analyse what PII (Personally Identifiable Information) we receive, and then it is necessary to study all the requirements.

 Anonymised data cannot be identified without supply data or key tables.
-Separated usernames can be an excellent example of anonymised data.
-Usernames are stored in a separate database to avoid the comparison of a username with an email address.
+Individual usernames are an excellent example of anonymised data.

-We follow the best option, which means the creation of UUIDs (Universally Unique Identifier) that each user has.
-UUID is a range of digits, so there is no name or surname, each user has its own UUID making it impossible to identify the user without the table containing user data.
+We follow the best option, which means the creation of UUIDs (Universally Unique Identifiers) for each user.
+Each UUID is a range of digits, so there is no name or surname.
+Instead, every user has its own UUID making it impossible to identify the person without the table containing additional data.

-This is a process of storing data securely that cannot be read without a supplied key or master key.
-One of the best ways to ensure this is to use RDS (Related Database System) from AWS in the European region.
-That’s what we do at Go Wombat.
+Encryption is the process of storing data in a way that it cannot be read or otherwise accessed without a key or master key.
+One of the best ways to ensure this is to use an RDS (Related Database System) from AWS in the European region.

 Under GDPR, we need to ensure secure data transfer, so we use SSL protocols (Secure Socket Layer) to encrypt the data transferred between resources.

-The last but certainly not least step we must follow is to build a strict access system to personal data.
-We never work directly with personal data during development.
-Instead, we create blank tables and populate them with random data to test them.
+Our team never works directly with personal data during development.
+Instead, we get blank tables and populate them with random data to test them.

-It is crucial since we aim to secure confidential data and avoid any disclosures.
-Therefore, we do not use personal data unless we need it for specific reasons or bug fixing, but that must be agreed upon with a controller.
+This is crucial since we aim to secure confidential data and avoid any disclosures.
+Therefore, we don’t use personal data unless we need it for specific reasons or bug fixing, both of which must be agreed upon with a controller.

-For example, here is an insight into one project we created where GDPR and HIPAA rules were applied.
-The project goal is to store patients’ records and health conditions.
-Physicians can update patients’ status, and keep information on appointments, procedures, or prescriptions.
+The project’s goal is to store patients’ records and health conditions.
+Physicians can use the platform to update patients’ status, and keep information on appointments, procedures, or prescriptions.

-Also, the system can synchronise to remote sensors and receive real-time information about saturation, glucose level, heart rate, and other indicators.
+Also, the system can synchronise with remote sensors and receive real-time information about health markers like saturation, glucose level, heart rate, and other indicators.

 Contact us to find out more about project security!

-- The Process Of Technical Compliance of GDPR At Go Wombat
+- The process of technical compliance with GDPR at Go Wombat